Why Do We Need Warm-up? A Theoretical Perspective: Experiments

 \paragraph{Language Modeling.}

 We train language models of three sizes: 70M, 160M, and 410M near Chinchilla optimum \citep{hoffmann2022chinchilla}.
-When training 70M and 160M models, two baselines are \algname{Adam} \citep{kingma2014adam} with WSD schedule \citep{hu2024minicpm} with 20 \% decay stage and tuning the warm-up stage in $\{0\%, 10\%, 20\%\}.$ When training 410M model, we also add weight decay $\lambda=0.1$ \citep{loshchilov2017decoupled}.
+For the 70M and 160M models, we use \algname{Adam} with a WSD schedule, a 20\% decay phase, and a tuned linear warm-up length in $\{0\%,10\%,20\%\}$.
+For the 410M model, we use \algname{AdamW} with weight decay $\lambda=0.1$ \citep{loshchilov2017decoupled}.
 We report the mean of 3 runs, with the shaded area showing the min–max range.

 In this setup, $\eta_k$ in $(H_0, H_1)$ warm-up follows the WSD schedule without warm-up (i.e., the LR starts directly at its peak) with a 20\% decay phase.
 This can be viewed as a hard counterpart of the theoretical step-size considered in our convergence analysis.
 We tune the parameter $C$, which determines the length of the $(H_0, H_1)$ warm-up, over the set $\{3.5, 4, 4.5\}$ (which was found to yield good results empirically).
-For all warm-up schedules, we tune the peak LR over $\{3 \cdot 10^{-4}, 10^{-3}, 3 \cdot 10^{-3}, 10^{-2}\}$. \Cref{fig:language_models_comparison} shows that the theoretically motivated $(H_0, H_1)$ warm-up performs competitively with linear warm-up, which is the standard choice in practice, and both warm-up schedules improve over training without warm-up.
-We also demonstrate the evaluation of the effective LR in \Cref{fig:effective_lr_language_models}.
-We observe that $(H_0, H_1)$ has a significantly different warm-up shape than a linear one.
+For all warm-up schedules, we tune the peak LR over $\{3 \cdot 10^{-4}, 10^{-3}, 3 \cdot 10^{-3}, 10^{-2}\}$. \Cref{fig:language_models_comparison} shows that the theoretically motivated $(H_0, H_1)$ warm-up performs competitively with linear warm-up, which is the standard choice in practice, and both warm-up schedules improve over training without warm-up. \Cref{fig:language_models_comparison}, bottom row, plots the effective LR.
+Unlike linear warm-up, the $(H_0, H_1)$-based schedule increases nonlinearly because it is driven by the loss trajectory.

 \paragraph{Image Classification.}